Recycling wood

 Composed mostly of carbon from the air, wood is sturdy, easy to work, can be burned for energy, and requires only water, soil and sunlight to create, making it cheaper than most alternatives both economically and environmentally.

 Despite all of this the once-great tropical rainforests continue to shrink, and climate disruption, disease, and wildfires threaten managed forests across the globe.
-With many reuse opportunities being missed and around half a million tonnes of wood landfilled every year, the wood recycling story is far from over.
+With many reuse opportunities being missed and around 100,000 tonnes of wood landfilled every year, the wood recycling story is far from over.

 Where does wood waste come from?